 By SUZAN FRASER and JAN M. OLSEN

-The speaker of Turkey’s parliament, Mustafa Sentop, canceled a visit by Andreas Norlén, the speaker of the Swedish parliament, that was scheduled for next Tuesday.
-Turkish lawmakers need to ratify Sweden’s NATO application for the Nordic nation to become a member.
+The speaker of Turkey’s parliament, Mustafa Sentop, canceled a visit by Andreas Norlen, the speaker of the Swedish Riksdag, that was scheduled for Monday, the state-run Anadolu Agency reported.
+Turkish lawmakers need to ratify Sweden’s NATO application for the Nordic nation to become a member,

-He previously told Swedish broadcaster TV4 on Friday that it was “extremely serious” to stage a “mock execution of a foreign democratically elected leader” in a country where two leading politicians have been killed.
-Swedish Prime Minister Olof Palme was assassinated in 1986 and Foreign Minister Anna Lindh was fatally stabbed in 2003.
+Kristersson condemned the effigy.
+He told Swedish broadcaster TV4 on Friday that it was “extremely serious” to stage a “mock execution of a foreign democratically elected leader” in a country where two leading politicians have been murdered.
+Swedish Prime Minister Olof Palme was assassinated in 1986 and Foreign Minister Anna Lindh was stabbed to death in 2003.

 “I would say this is sabotage against the Swedish NATO application,” Kristersson said.
 “It is dangerous for Swedish security to act in this way.”

 Photographs posted on social media showed a mannequin resembling Erdogan hanging upside down.
 A group calling itself the Swedish Solidarity Committee for Rojava claimed it was behind the protest.
 Rojava is a Kurdish name for north and east Syria.

 Turkish Foreign Minister Mevlut Cavusoglu said the outlawed Kurdistan Workers’ Party, or PKK, and affiliated Kurdish groups in Syria were “laying mines on the path of Sweden’s NATO membership.”

 “It is Sweden’s decision whether it wants to clear these mines or knowingly step on them,” he said in an interview with Turkish state-broadcaster, TRT.